 Instituto Laboral de la Raza is a 501(c)(3) non-profit, non-partisan workers resource center headquartered in the Mission District of San Francisco.
 Our taxpayer I.D.
 No. is 94-2890401.
 Founded in 1982, the Instituto serves the critical needs of low income workers and their families.
 We provide legal services, peer counseling, financial education and access to a network of services, all at no charge.

 When & Where

 Instituto Laboral de la Raza

-For thirty-two years, Instituto Laboral de la Raza has been an indispensable part of the low-income communities that it serves.
+For over thirty-three years, Instituto Laboral de la Raza has been an indispensable part of the low-income communities that it serves.
 Founded in 1982, we are a non-partisan, 501(c)(3) workers' resource organization based in San Francisco's Mission District.
 Each year, Instituto serves thousands of families from all Bay Area counties, with approximately 90% of them being of Hispanic heritage.
 Most of the individuals that draw on our services are their families’ primary breadwinners, speak little or no English, possess only an elementary education, and have little in the way of financial reserves.

 Our doors are open seven days a week from early morning well into the evening, and we welcome both walk-in clients and those with scheduled appointments.
 We charge no fees for any of our services, and rely on donations and community grants.